-If you are following my blog, you might notice that it’s been a while since the last time I have written something relevant to my niche.
-I was so swamped with other tasks and I was trying to change my life healthily.
+If you are following my blog, you might notice that it’s been a while since the last time I wrote something relevant to my niche.
+I was so swamped with other tasks and trying to change my life healthily.

 Well, this post is not about THAT.

-TODAY, I will be giving you some tips on how to write the INTRODUCTION part of your research manuscript, specifically the RATIONALE.
+TODAY, I will be giving you tips on writing the INTRODUCTION part of your research manuscript, specifically the RATIONALE.